MEN-Mikro-Elektronik/hwbug/README.md

     $ cd ~/HWBUG
     $ make

-The output will be a binary file: hwbug_ppc
+The output will be a binary file: hwbug

 **Package is delivered with binaries for platforms:**

 -  32bit x86 (hwbug_x86)
--  PowerPc / cisco 4500 (hwbug)
+-  PowerPc / cisco 4500 (hwbug_ppc)